CircleCI-Archived/stefon/README.md

 Stefon would look for base.js in the same directory, and then concatenate each file from the lib and models directories.
 It concatenated all files in order.
 Directory contents are concatenated in alphabetical order.

+#### .less files

+Less files have one caveat at present: they read their imports directly from file system, without going through stefon.
+That means that you can't use .less.ref files.
+As a workaround, make your root file a .ref.less file, and do the assetifying after less compilation has finished.

+#### .ref files

+To refer to other assets from your asset, use a .ref file.
+This allows you to write functions that reference other assets, such as data-uri and asset-path.
+If you're familiar with sprockets, this is similar to how you might use a .erb file.

+There are some sharp edges here, at the moment.
+In particular, there is no dependency tracking, and caching compiled assets is very naive.
+This means if you refer to asset A from asset B, and then change A, B won't actually change unless you restart your program.

 ### Linkage